-- 1. ▶ To start the SPEED7 Tools Integration, click in the Windows Start menu on 'VIPA ... → SPEED7 Tools Integration'. - ⇒ For SPEED7 Tools Integration can start, you have to acknowledge the security prompt to change the data on your computer with 'Yes'.
+- 1. To start the SPEED7 Tools Integration, click in the Windows Start menu on 'VIPA ... → SPEED7 Tools Integration'. - ⇒ For SPEED7 Tools Integration can start, you have to acknowledge the security prompt to change the data on your computer with 'Yes'.
 Afterwards SPEED7 Tools Integration will be started.

-- 2. Click at 'GSDML ...'. - Navigate to your GSDML file of your CPU, which you also use for your configuration in the Siemens 'SIMATIC Manager'.
+- 2. Click at 'GSDML ...'. - 3.
+Navigate to your GSDML file of your CPU, which you also use for your configuration in the Siemens 'SIMATIC Manager'.
 Select these and click at 'Confirm'.
-You can also select and use several GSDML files. - ⇒ The identified GSDML files are listed and the selection for the configuration tools is enabled. - 4.
+You can also select and use several GSDML files. - ➡ The identified GSDML files are listed and the selection for the configuration tools is enabled. - 4.
 Select the Siemens 'SIMATIC Manager', in which the SPEED7 Studio is to be registered as OPC UA Configurator. - 5.
-Click on 'Start'. - ⇒ SPEED7 Studio is registered in the Windows registry as OPC UA Configurator. - In the Siemens SIMATIC Manager the OPC UA Configurator is registered as externally callable program. - All changes are recorded in a log file, which you can output via 'Log file'. - 6.
-Close' closes SPEED7 Tools Integration. - ⇒ With the next start of the Siemens hardware configurator, the SPEED7 Studio can be called as OPC UA Configurator with to OPC UA configuration limited functions.
-More information about the usage can be found in the in the online help of the OPC UA Configurator.
+Click on 'Start'. - ⇒ SPEED7 Studio is registered in the Windows registry as OPC UA Configurator. - In the Siemens SIMATIC Manager the OPC UA Configurator is registered as externally callable program. - All changes are recorded in a log file, which you can output via 'Log file'.